Pennsylvania general contractor license requirements

 Philadelphia

-Construction or demolition site workers need to finish the OSHA 10 Construction course or a similar one.
-Supervisors in some contractor categories need to complete the OSHA 30 Construction Safety and Health course.
+Construction or demolition site workers may be required to complete OSHA 10 Construction training or an approved equivalent.
+Supervisors in certain contractor categories may also need OSHA 30 Construction Safety and Health training.

 Pittsburgh

-When applying for a new or renewed license, you’ll need to provide your firm’s EPA Lead, Renovation, Repair and Painting (RRP) certification, which is valid for five years.
+When applying for a new or renewed license, contractors must provide EPA Lead Renovation, Repair and Painting (RRP) certification, which is typically valid for five years.

 What kind of insurance does a general contractor need in Pennsylvania?